Superrehtard/old_diaspora_wiki/Customize-your-splash-page.md

   .center
     %h2 Welcome to my pod!
 ```
 A more complete example using the Twitter Bootstrap "Hero" template would look like the following.
+Diaspora already uses [Bootstrap](http://twitter.github.com/bootstrap/) CSS so no need to add it yourself, and examples of use are readily available in the previous link.
-More examples can be found [here.](https://github.com/czarneckid/twitter-bootstrap-examples-haml/tree/master/views)
+More examples can be found [here.](https://github.com/czarneckid/twitter-bootstrap-examples-haml/tree/master/views) but will need to be tweaked similar to the one below.
-(Linked JS files need to be added yourself.)
+(Linked JS files need to be added yourself. download [here.](http://twitter.github.com/bootstrap/))
 ```haml
 .navbar.navbar-fixed-top
   .navbar-inner